jasonopolis/personal_site/content/about.md

 I'm currently studying Economics and Computer Science at Williams College.

-I go by they/them pronouns (he/him are okay too!).
+I go by they/them pronouns (he/him are okay too)!